 This section is for washing machines which help you learn long symmetrical washing machines.
 Debbie and I have found that only certain machines can be used to make a long symmetrical washing machine, such as the Perfect Spiral.
 Be sure to practice both sides!

-After making my first few symmetrical washing machines this is the kind I have been making almost exclusively.
-Debbie and I have made many with our friends.
+After making our first few symmetrical washing machines this is the kind Debbie and I have been making almost exclusively.

 These are group washing machines made by Jacob and Debbie and their friends.
 To see the names of all people involved in helping to make the machine please look in the YouTube description.